A revised third chapter from my epic fantasy novel.

 ‘I’m happy for you to have found such a place and hope you’ll return to your family soon.’

 Leon nodded towards a makeshift canopy of hastily joined cloaks hung between two trees.
-Beneath it solemn figures moved, setting out lavish grave goods.
+Beneath it solemn figures moved, setting out goods to place in the graves of the fallen brownies, as custom dictated.
 ‘All King Mazgrim’s sons are dead now except for Boroden.
 Mazgrim went missing in battle.
 We thought Boroden was lost too, but he returned having slain many hobyahs that waited to launch a surprise attack from behind our camp.
 If he’d not cut off the hobyahs then doubtless many more of our clan would’ve died.’

 ‘Poor boy.’
 Airen shook his head sympathetically.